 Probably the most shocking Best Actor upset occurred in 2003, when relative unknown Adrien Brody defeated four former Best Actor winners in Jack Nicholson (About Schmidt), Nicolas Cage (Adaptation), Michael Caine (The Quiet American), and especially Daniel Day-Lewis who, as Gangs of New York's Bill the Butcher, created one of the all-time great movie villains.
-This remains Brody's only Oscar nomination to this day, and he never really became a box office draw.
+This remains Brody's only Oscar nomination to this day.

 3. Gwyneth Paltrow (Shakespeare in Love) over Cate Blanchett (Elizabeth)

 Now we reach the portion of the list where the results were truly baffling.
-1999 saw Gwyneth Paltrow's performance in the period romantic comedy Shakespeare in Love defeat Cate Blanchett's career-making tour-de-force in Elizabeth.
+1999 saw Gwyneth Paltrow's performance in the period romantic comedy Shakespeare in Love defeat Cate Blanchett's career-making turn in Elizabeth.
 I'm still scratching my head over this.
 Paltrow was fine, but there's simply no comparison between her Viola and Cate's Queen Elizabeth.
 It's not even close, Blanchett OWNED that Oscar.
-Hollywood politics at work I suppose....

 2. How Green Was My Valley over Citizen Kane